 What happens once the teams are selected?

-The final 64 teams are split into one of four regions (East, South, Midwest and West).
+In a normal season, the final 64 teams are split into one of four regions (East, South, Midwest and West).
 That puts 16 teams in each region that will be ranked 1 through 16.

 How can you watch the NCAA women's basketball tournament: